jlndk/glasspane/README.md

 # How to use

-You can either download a pre-packaged release or build it yourself
+You can either download a pre-packaged release or build it yourself.

+The program will execute scripts in the directory `~/.config/glasspane/` corresponding to the action invoked (shutdown.sh, restart.sh, lock.sh and logout.sh).

 # How to build

 1. Clone this repo.
 2. Install Dependencies